Cray-HPE/docs-csm/upgrade/1.0/Stage_5.md

 >
 >**Symptom:**           MAC learning stops.
 >
->**Scenario:**          Under extremely rare DMA stress conditions, anL2 learning threadmay     timeout and exit preventing future MAC learning.
+>**Scenario:**          Under extremely rare DMA stress conditions, anL2 learning thread may timeout and exit preventing future MAC learning.
 >
 >**Workaround:**        Reboot the switch or monitor the L2 thread and restart it with anNAE     script
 >